scolpan/victorious-nextjs/README.md

 ## How to run victorious.bet

 1) git clone the repository to your local
-2) run "yarn install" to install the dependancies.
+2) run "yarn install" to install the dependencies.
 3) run "netlify link" and choose "Use current git remote origin" from the options.
+4) run "netlify env" for env variable options i.e. to link up with Moralis.
-4) run "ntl dev" to run dev on your local.
+5) run "ntl dev" to run dev on your local.